swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 str.firstMatch(of: /<.+?>/)         // "<token>"
 ```

-The `U` option toggles the "eagerness" of quanitifiers, so that quantifiers are reluctant by default, and only become eager when `?` is added to the quantifier.
+The `U` option toggles the "eagerness" of quantifiers, so that quantifiers are reluctant by default, and only become eager when `?` is added to the quantifier.

 ```swift
 // '(?U)' toggles the eagerness of quantifiers: